ShanGGraff/Factory.Solution/README.md

 14. If everything builds correctly, run ```dotnet run``` on the command line to start the web server

 ## Known Bugs <a id="bugs"></a>
+* Need to add code to make sure you can't add duplicate engineers and duplicate machines, or duplicate machine names or engineer names when editing either one.

 ## License
 * [MIT](https://choosealicense.com/licenses/mit/)